 Most people with hearing problems, given the choice, would like to be in a room which, first and foremost, doesn't echo.
-If you have normal hearing, you will probably assume that no rooms echo, and of course you are right to the extent that you don't hear your exact words coming back at you.
+If you have normal hearing, you will probably assume that no rooms echo to a worrying extent, and of course you are right that you won't hear exact words coming back at you.
 However, room surfaces reflect sound and they do so out of step with one another.
-This causes interference and distorts the sound that the deaf person is trying to understand.
+This causes interference and distorts the sound that a deaf person is trying to understand.

 Sound reflects from hard surfaces and is absorbed by soft ones.
 So do what you can to eliminate hard surfaces where feasible.
 Ideally this means a carpeted room, full curtains and upholstered chairs, etc. Never have rigid frame chairs on a bare floor and expect anyone with a hearing problem to put up with the noise of them being dragged around.
 This can be extremely painful.

 If you are catering for some sort of talk to a large number of deaf people, obviously the seating should be as close as possible to whoever is going to speak.
 This means that a square room is preferable to a long narrow one, and a half moon arrangement of a few rows of seats is better than lots of short rows one behind another.

 You may wonder about using a loudspeaker system, but this needs care.
 All loudspeakers distort.
 How much depends on a number of factors, but bear in mind that all of them do distort to some extent and that what deaf people want is not so much increased loudness as increased clarity.
 Furthermore, at high volumes the sound from loudspeakers can be painful.